dasupradyumna/launch.nvim/README.md

         post = nil, ---@type function
       },
     },

+    -- whether to enter INSERT mode after launching task in a buffer insert_on_launch = false, ---@type boolean

     options = {
       -- set the default current working directory for all tasks